cooperaj/pact-behat-extension/README.md

  - like - will define type matching
  - empty value - will use exact value
  - boolean - will check bool type
  - dateTimeISO8601 - will match to date format
+ - eachLike - will match against defined structure